Looksyk

 Disclaimer:

 Please note: Git sync attempts to synchronize your data easily and reliably to a Git repository.
-Using multiple Looksyk installations in parallel and with little opportunity to synchronize can lead to editing conflicts, potentially resulting in data loss, or your changes are hidden in some old git-commit since Looksyk always tries to commit changes and merge afterwards.
+Using multiple Looksyk installations in parallel and with little opportunity to synchronize can lead to editing conflicts, potentially hiding some changes in an old git-commit since Looksyk always tries to commit changes and merge afterwards.

 Configuration Parameters